JoseAngelSolorzanoLuna/UFO-Cathedral-v6.4-FailSafe-Free-AI/README.md

-# F*ckUp-Free AI: Fail-Safe Free AI — UFO v6.4 Cathedral Edition
+## F*ckUp-Free AI: Fail-Safe Free AI — UFO v6.4 Cathedral Edition

-### I built a 100% Free ✅ Offline local Artificial Intelligence 8GB RAM alternative.
-NO MONEY PAYMENT ❌ ‼️
+### 100% Free ✅ Offline 8GB RAM alternative to $200/mo Operator / Claude Computer Use
 > ( Other ARTIFICIAL INTELLIGENCE options are EXPENSIVE OR CRASH after a big task because their brain window is ∼4k tokens.
 They forget step 1 by step 15, loop forever, and you can't prove what they did.
 > I fixed it by merging scrappy UFO automation + formal Cathedral safety:
 >